 9. Ask your child’s opinion.

 Communicating requires kids to reflect on their feelings.
-Ask your child to weigh in on daily decisions.
-The conversation can be as simple as which library you should go to or where you might spend your vacation.
+The conversation can be as simple as which library you should go to or whether they think dogs or cats are friendlier.

 Ask your child’s opinion about relevant topics.
-Things like, “Should the other team have won?”
-Thinking about recent news events?
-Using “I think” or “I feel” statements is good practice for having successful everyday conversations.
+You could ask things like “Should the other team have won?”
+Show your child how answers that begin “I think” or “I feel” can lead to successful everyday conversations.

 Some kids find it easier to talk with other people once they’ve had a chance to think their thoughts through.
-Writing in a diary or journal about day-to-day activities and feelings may help.
+It can help to write in a diary or journal about day-to-day activities and feelings.
 The process can make it easier for your child to form thoughts to share with others.
 This can ultimately make your child feel more prepared and confident when someone asks what’s been going on.

 About the author